Deltares/hydromt_delwaq/docs/getting_started/installation.rst

 The HydroMT-delwaq Python package makes use of the HydroMT core.
 For a complete list of dependencies, see the pyproject.toml file.

-Delwaq models are built on top of existing hydrology/hydrodynamic models.
+DELWAQ models are built on top of existing hydrology/hydrodynamic models.
-To build a Delwaq model, the plugin of the corresponding hydrology/hydrodynamic model also needs to be installed (example HydroMT-Wflow).
+To build a DELWAQ model, the plugin of the corresponding hydrology/hydrodynamic model also needs to be installed (example HydroMT-Wflow).

 Installation